3x071c/lsg-remix/README.md

   <a href="#license">License</a>
 </p>

+# 🚨 DEPRECATION/ARCHIVAL NOTICE 🚨

+Thanks for stopping by, but although possibly useful, this code might be outdated by the time you're reading this and does not reflect the project status.
+You can find the current implementation [here](https://github.com/3x071c/lsg-musin).
+See you there! 👋

 > Looking for the old version using Next.js with an Apollo+Nexus GraphQL stack?
-It's gone now. ([archive](https://github.com/3x071c/lsg/tree/7c377cdef5baddd9dcf5f49985325081f31159e3))
+It's gone now. ([archive](https://github.com/3x071c/lsg-remix/tree/7c377cdef5baddd9dcf5f49985325081f31159e3))

 ## Introduction